 Frequently Asked Questions

 Can vitamin D reverse diabetic neuropathy?
 Not reverse — but correcting deficiency can slow progression and may reduce neuropathic pain symptoms, especially if deficiency was severe.
-It’s one tool in a comprehensive treatment approach.
+It’s one tool in a thorough treatment approach.

 Can I get enough from food?
 Very few foods contain meaningful vitamin D (fatty fish, egg yolks, fortified milk).
 In Michigan, food alone is insufficient for most people — supplementation is essentially necessary from October through April.